Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: A New Framework for Tracking Machine Learning Impacts

 \subsection{Design Considerations}

 We consider five main principles when designing the framework for systematic reporting: usability, interpretability, extensibility, reproducibility, and fault tolerance.

 \textbf{Usability: } Perceived ease-of-use can be an important factor in adoption of new technologies and methods~\citep{gefen2000relative}.
-Since gathering key energy ($kWh$) and carbon (\coeq) metrics requires specific knowledge about -- and aggregation of -- different sources of information, there may be a barrier to the ease-of-use in the current status quo.
+Since gathering key energy ($kWh$) and carbon (\coeq) metrics requires specific knowledge about---and aggregation of---different sources of information, there may be a barrier to the ease-of-use in the current status quo.
 As a result, a core design consideration in developing tools for these metrics is usability, or ease-of-use.
 We accomplish this by abstracting away and distilling required knowledge of information sources, keeping amount of required action from the user to a minimum.

 \textbf{Interpretability: } Along with ease-of-use, a key factor in adoption is perceived usefulness~\citep{gefen2000relative}.
 Since we wish for the reporting of carbon and energy metrics to become widespread, we consider perceived usefulness through interpretability.
 We aim to make reporting tools within the framework useful through simple generation of graphs and web pages from metrics for easy interpretation.
 We also provide a mechanism to generate a carbon impact statement with the social cost of carbon.
 This dollar amount represents the projected damage from the experiment's carbon emissions and helps ground results in values that may be more interpretable.
+As seen in our own statement at the end of this work, we also provide the carbon impact and energy usage directly.

 \textbf{Extensibility:} We design the framework in a modular fashion to handle evolving driver support (see Section~\ref{sec:difficulties}) and new metrics.
-The ML community can add new metrics, carbon intensity information, and other capabilities easily.
+To improve the accuracy and accessibility of the framework, the ML community can add new metrics, carbon intensity information, and other capabilities easily.
 For each metric, a central data router stores a description, the function which gathers metric data, and a list of compatibility checks (e.g., the metric can only be gathered on a Linux system).
 New metrics can be added to this router.\footnote{See \url{https://breakend.github.io/experiment-impact-tracker/contributing_new_metric.html}} Similarly, new carbon region and electricity grid information can be added as needed to similar centralized locations.\footnote{See \url{https://breakend.github.io/experiment-impact-tracker/contributing_carbon_region.html}.}

 \textbf{Reproducibility: } Running an algorithm on different sets of hardware has been shown to affect the reproducibility of algorithmic results~\citep{gundersen2018state,sukhoy2019eliminating}.
 Our framework aides in automating reproducibility by logging additional metrics like hardware information, Python package versions, etc. These metrics can help future work assess statistically significant differences in model energy requirements by accounting for controlled and random variates~\citep{boquet2019decovac}.